Egypt Exploration in First Grade

 McVey Elementary recently celebrated its incredible 75th anniversary with a joyful Fall Festival that brought together students, families, alumni, and staff for a night full of fun and community spirit.

-27 days ago, McVey Elementary School
+2 months ago, McVey Elementary School

 class 1